 I was a professional actor for many years.
 And even though I had talent I also had one huge problem: anxiety.
 Whenever I went to an audition, I felt anxious.
 My cheeks flushed, my heart pounded, and my mind raced.
 That is until I started meditating.

-when you learn to meditate you will be able to relax on stage and in auditions even if you currently suffer from anxiety.
+When you learn to meditate you will be able to relax on stage and in auditions even if you currently suffer from anxiety.

 Meditation reduces the activity of both the sympathetic nervous system and amygdala, balances cortisol, and promotes the parasympathetic nervous system.
 All of this means that you will feel much more relaxed after meditating.

-Plus, meditation massively increases your focus.
-Methods like Buddhist Samatha (focusing on one object) train the mind to focus.
-After a few weeks of practise, you will find that you can focus more on your performance.
+Plus, it massively increases your focus.
+Methods like Buddhist Samatha (focusing on one object) train the mind to concentrate.
+After a few weeks of practice, you will find that your levels of concentration are significantly higher.

 Meditation for Dancers